tanbaycu/tanbaycu-website/README.md

 This website project comes with a rich set of features, designed to simplify tasks and enhance user experience.
 Below are some of the core services provided:

 - 📁 **File Upload**

-  Easily upload files to GoFile and Pixeldrain with a fast and user-friendly interface.
+  Easily upload files to API GoFile and Pixeldrain with a fast and user-friendly interface.

+- 🤖 **Chat with Gemini**

+  Console-like web interface combined with Gemini chat. - Update 18/10

 - 🔗 **Link Shortening**
   Convert long URLs into short, easy-to-share links using TinyURL and v.gd.